JohnDovey/RangeCalc/README.md

 You can now call up BDOC and with absolute assurance tell them that there is a Technical **178 meters** from the wire.

 ## How does it work?
-It's the simplest trigonomotry which you probably learnt (and promptly forgot) as a kid.
+It's the simplest [Trigonometry](https://en.wikipedia.org/wiki/Trigonometry) which you probably learnt (and promptly forgot) as a kid.
 You have the length of one side of a triangle and the angles for the other two sides.
 The simple formula in this program simply calculates the apex of the triangle's distance from the middle of the base of the triangle.
 You don't have to worry about that.
 It just works.

 ## The program